afni/afni/doc/SphinxDocs/SUMA/Controllers.rst

          .. _GL_CN_BHelp:

-         :ref:`BHelp<GL_CN_BHelp>`: Obtain context specific help by clicking on this button then clicking on the contextfor which you want information.
+         :ref:`BHelp<GL_CN_BHelp>`: Obtain context specific help by clicking on this button then clicking on the context for which you want information.

          .. _GL_CN_WHelp:

-         :ref:`WHelp<GL_CN_WHelp>`: Obtain web-based context specific help by clicking on this button then clicking on the contextfor which you want information.
+         :ref:`WHelp<GL_CN_WHelp>`: Obtain web-based context specific help by clicking on this button then clicking on the context for which you want information.

          .. _CL_CN_All_Objs: